kbberendsen/portfolio-analyzer/README.md

 > ⚠️ If ticker fields remain empty, the app will not show the product.
 You must complete ticker mapping before proceeding.

+## Currency Conversion
+The app supports **currency conversion** for products priced in different currencies.
+It uses [Yahoo Finance](https://finance.yahoo.com) to fetch exchange rates.
+The app will automatically convert all prices to Euro.

 # Optional: Supabase database
 The app can utilize a [Supabase database](https://supabase.com/) to store and retrieve your portfolio performance data in the cloud.
 The Supabase free tier will suffice.
 Create a new project and create three tables (this can be done in the 'SQL Editor' in the Supabase online dashboard):